Andy's Play: Synopsis

-Andy Bernard (Ed Helms) is going to perform as Anthony Hope in a local production of Sweeney Todd, and he wants his co-workers to come.
-He makes a special effort to invite Erin Hannon (Ellie Kemper), whom he hopes to win back with a good performance, by buying tickets for her and Gabe Lewis (Zach Woods).
-Michael Scott (Steve Carell) is especially hard to convince, since he is still upset that he was not chosen to be in the musical after his own audition.
+Andy Bernard is going to perform as Anthony Hope in a local production of Sweeney Todd, and he wants his co-workers to come.
+He makes a special effort to invite Erin Hannon, whom he hopes to win back with a good performance, by buying tickets for her and Gabe Lewis.
+Michael Scott is especially hard to convince, since he is still upset that he was not chosen to be in the musical after his own audition.
 Andy informs him that no one auditioning got the part of Sweeney Todd, which was instead given to a veteran "world class" actor, and Michael agrees to go.
-Jim (John Krasinski) and Pam Halpert (Jenna Fischer) say they want to go, but have been unable to find a babysitter for their daughter Cece.
+Jim and Pam Halpert say they want to go, but have been unable to find a babysitter for their daughter Cece.
 Erin agrees to come, but she later decides to babysit Cece so Pam and Jim can attend instead.

-On the night of the show, Darryl Philbin (Craig Robinson) reads from the program that contrary to Andy's assumption, the actor (Robert Mammana) playing Sweeney Todd has no acting or singing experience, and was discovered by the director while singing karaoke, annoying Michael.
+On the night of the show, Darryl Philbin reads from the program that contrary to Andy's assumption, the actor playing Sweeney Todd has no acting or singing experience, and was discovered by the director while singing karaoke, annoying Michael.
 During the intermission, the director compliments Michael on the "energy" of his audition and encourages him to audition again, suggesting that he felt that Sweeney Todd simply was not the right production for Michael's acting style.
 Put out by this, Michael steals a bottle of wine from the concessions table, which he and his co-workers drink during the show.
 Andy, upset that Erin is not in the audience, repeatedly checks for messages from her on his cell phone.
 While he is on stage, his phone rings in his pocket, disrupting the musical and forcing the performers to improvise.
 To make matters worse, Michael drops his bottle of wine, causing a commotion as it rolls down through the rows of seats.
 He then loses grip of balloons he brought to his seat, which pop as they hit the top of the hall.
 This startles a baby, and the sound of her cries alerts Jim and Pam to the fact that Erin came to the play with Cece, exciting Andy, but angering Jim and Pam.
 At the end of the show, everyone cheers except for Michael, who angrily boos the actor playing Sweeney Todd.
 Later, in a kind of retaliation, Darryl starts to boo Michael in the middle of a conversation whenever he speaks.